azangru/sri-2018-challenges/README.md

 # CHALLENGE

 ## Summary
 This is a Yandex-maps-based challenge for Yandex School of Interface Development 2018.
 The original description in Russian can be seen [here](docs/challenge-description.md).
 Briefly, the map should display clusters of objects representing active (green) and malfunctioning (red) drone stations.
-A click on a placemart should open a popup with details about the station.
+A cluster icon should show whether it contains malfunctioning stations.
+A click on a placemark should open a popup with certain details about the station and a chart reflecting its workload.

 ## Solution